digitallawyer/openlegaldictionary/_definitions/terminating-building-soci-eties.md

 ---
 title: Terminating Building Soci-Eties
 permalink: "/definitions/terminating-building-soci-eties.html"
-body: Socleties, ln England, where the members commence thelr monthly contrlbu-tions on a particular day. aud continue to pay them until the realization of shares to a glven amount for each member, by the advance of the capltal of the society to such members as requlred it, and the payment of
+body: Socleties, in England, where the members commence thelr monthly contrlbu-tions on a particular day. aud continue to pay them until the realization of shares to a glven amount for each member, by the advance of the capltal of the society to such members as requlred it, and the payment of